ARBProtocol/jup-dca-bot/README.md

 # Jup V3 DCA Bot
 This bot runs a simple dollar cost averaging strategy to buy assets over a period of time.
-It utilizes [Jupiter Aggregator](https://jup.ag), a swap aggregator on Solana.
+It utilizes [Jupiter Aggregator](https://jup.ag), a swap aggregator on Solana using their SDK V3.
+It has built in rudimentary retry logic for failed transactions.

 This code was adapted from ARBProtocol's jup-dca-bot and has been updated to experiment and learn.
 It has not been thoroughly tested and is unaudited.
 Please use at your own risk!